Top Bar

 • Course Number: 06030503

 In Advanced Ceramics 3 H, students design and create complicated clay works.
-Students have the opportunity to concentrate on or explore a combination of potter's wheel techniques, advanced glazing and advanced conceptual hand building assignments.
-In addition, students gain a greater understanding of aesthetic qualities in ceramics, an appreciation of contemporary and historical ceramics artists, and will begin to develop their own artistic voice.
+Students have the opportunity to concentrate on or explore a combination of potter’s wheel techniques, advanced glazing and advanced conceptual hand building assignments.
+In addition, students gain a greater understanding of aesthetic qualities in ceramics, an appreciation of contemporary and historical ceramics artists, develop and create advanced clay stamping techniques, and will begin to develop their own artistic voice.

 Advanced Ceramics 4 H